 Dead Sea Works Ltd (DSW), near Mt Sedom in Israel, and the Arab Potash Company (APC) at Ghor al Safi in Jordan, both produce MOP from the solar evaporation of Dead Sea brine.
-Both firms use the power of the sun to carefully concentrate and of interlinked.
+Both firms use the power of the sun to carefully concentrate and precipitate salts in a series of interlinked, gravity-fed ponds.
+The harvested salts are purified and converted to MOP in hot leaching or cold crystallisation plants.